dotnet/docs/docs/core/tutorials/using-on-macos.md

 ---
-title: Getting started with .NET Core on macOS
+title: Get started with .NET Core on macOS
 description: This document provides the steps and workflow to create a .NET Core Solution using Visual Studio Code.
 author: bleroy
 ms.date: 03/23/2017
 ms.custom: seodec18
 ---
-# Getting started with .NET Core on macOS
+# Get started with .NET Core on macOS

 This document provides the steps and workflow to create a .NET Core solution for macOS.
 Learn how to create projects, unit tests, use the debugging tools, and incorporate third-party libraries via [NuGet](https://www.nuget.org/).